Edmonton-Public-Library/Metro/README.md

 ----------
 ## Version 3.00.00
 Added SirsiDynix web services for Symphony and Horizon libraries.
+To use it there is a new `sdapi.properties` file as seen below.
+**Note**: the entry `sd-originating-app-id` as far as I know, can be any string and is used as a transaction ID in the logs.
+The `x-sirs-clientId` is a web service ID that has permission to register customers.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE properties SYSTEM "http://java.sun.com/dtd/properties.dtd">